JUJasmin/FlutterLLMTestGeneration/README.md

-# Flutter LLM Test Generation
+# Flutter LLM Test Generation - Research Setup

 This repository contains the setup, scripts, and results from an empirical research project evaluating Large Language Models' (LLMs) ability to generate Flutter widget tests.